 Are whole-body donations permitted in North Carolina?

 Yes, you can donate your body to science in North Carolina.
-It can be a unique way to do something to help future generations.
+It can be a unique way to make a difference for future generations.
 Wake Forest University’s Baptist Medical Center accepts donations for educational purposes.

 Transportation to the facility is the family’s responsibility, and the cremated remains are returned to the family after two years.